ngray0/Automatic-Medical-Coding/README.md

 #### models
 The directory contains the model weights.

-#### reports
+#### notebooks
-This is the code used to generate the plots and tables used in the paper.
-The code uses the Weights and Biases API to fetch the experiment results.
-The code is not usable by others, but was included for the possibility to validate our figures and tables.
+This is the jupyter notebook used for most of the analysis done in the dissertation.

 #### explainable_medical_coding
 This is were the code for running the experiments and evaluating explanation methods are found.

 # My setup
 I ran the experiments on one A100 80GB per experiment.
-I had 2TB RAM on my machine.

-# Other resources
-Check out [my blog post](https://substack.com/home/post/p-145913061?source=queue) criticizing popular ideas in automated medical coding.
-Also, check out my blog post, [Gradients are not Explanations](https://substack.com/home/post/p-148104869?source=queue).
-I think it will be interesting for most researchers in the field.

 # Acknowledgement
-Thank you, Jonas Lyngsø, for providing the template for making the datasets in explainable_medical_coding/datasets/.
+Thank you again to Joakim Edin and contributers for making their [Explainable Medical Coding](https://github.com/JoakimEdin/explainable-medical-coding) available.
+This made experiementation much easier.